 Learning what?
 In building consensus around the need to improve and specific goals for improvement, leaders inevitably are forced to address conflicts over competing interests, learning priorities, and beliefs about education.
-In a number of prominent cases, districts are making the learning of particular subjects-especially literacy, but also mathematics-the focus of attention, on the rationale that these subjects are foundational for most others (and also that these are given greatest weight in state assessment and accountability systems).31 The following example illustrates a school-level effort to keep the working life of the school focused:
+In a number of prominent cases, districts are making the learning of particular subjects-especially literacy, but also mathematics-the focus of attention, on the rationale that these subjects are foundational for most others (and also that these are given greatest weight in state assessment and accountability systems).
+The following example illustrates a school-level effort to keep the working life of the school focused:

 School staff at one midwestern urban elementary school have a clear sense of their school's goals.
 They perceive that all of the programs and systems in place at the school help move them toward those goals.
 The school's principal explains this focus by frequently saying, "We keep it simple."
 The school's highest priority is their literacy initiative.
-The principal made it clear that all instructional staff, regardless of their particular assignment (PE teacher, bilingual staff, etc.), will work to teach literacy within their adopted framework.
-All staff have been trained to work together on literacy goals, and also to share common instructional practices, learning tasks, and activities, and to use common achievement measures.
+The principal made it clear that all instructional staff, regardless of their particular assignment (PE teacher, bilingual staff, etc.), will work to teach literacy goals, and also to share common instructional practices, learning tasks, and activities, and to use common achievement measures.
 In consideration of new programs, this school has been careful to take on only what would strengthen the school's improvement momentum-they are wary of anything which might fragment teachers' time and focus.
-32